alexpavicic/Birdman/README.md

 After testing, head over to "YOLOv7/runs/detect" (assuming default location) to see the results more accurately, using the "--view_img" flag also shows the results live.
 # Graphical user interface
 - Run the ObjectDetectionAppWithUI.py to launch the GUI.
-- Click the Upload Video button to select a video to use for testing.
+- Click the Upload Folder button to select a folder to analyze all of its contents (".mp4" files ONLY)
-- It will do the prediction and output a result video and a folder of text labels in the result folder.
+- It will do the prediction and output a result selected video and a folder of text labels in the result folder.